centria/algo-and-data/docs/exercises.md

 ### Exercise 4

 In a Bitworld there are *n* cities, numbered *1,2,...,n*.
 There are two-way streets between those cities, with certain lengths.
-Your task is to find out the shortest distance between cities *x* and *y*.
+Your task is to find out the shortest route between cities *x* and *y*.
 You can use any algorithm of your choosing.

 * Create a class **ShortestPath** with following methods:
   * **ShortestPath(int n)**, the amount of cities given in the constructor